TheCrazyGM/nectarlite/README.md

 - **Account Insights:** Built-in helpers for reputation, voting power, and resource credits.
 - **HAF Integration:** Access to the Hive Account Feed (HAF) for advanced queries.
 - **Memo Encryption:** Encrypt and decrypt memos for private communication.
-- **Real-Time Event Listener:** Stream blocks and operations as they happen.
+- **Real-Time Stream:** Stream blocks and operations as they happen.

 ## Installation